sanskys/SNSKY/README.md

+A more readable Version of Tutorial is here - www.sanskys.de/dashboard

 Once you have sucessfully set-up a Cardano pool, then comes the most beautifull part - setting up your Dashboard and Alerts!
 You surely dont want to gaze the PC whole day, or?